glennhickey/teHmm/README.md

 	Outside  ltrFinder  LTR|left|LTR_TE  0.001
 	Outside  ltrFinder   inside|-|LTR_TE 0.001

 This is essentially saying that we start training under the assumption that the ltrFinder and chaux tracks have 90% sensitivity and 99.9% specificity.
 It is important to note that the Baum-Welch algorithm is still free to change any of these probabilities in any direction.
 Note: the script `fitStateNames.py` can be used to rename the OtherX states in the model's prediction to more meaningul names by comparing them to a different annotation.

+*Note* Tracks whose distribution is set to gaussian require a different format when specifying emission parameters.
+Ex

+	Outside  copyNumber  2.5 1.1

+Where 2.5 is the mean of the distribution and 1.1 is the standard deviation.

 ### Automatic Generation of Initial Distributions